Happy Cube: Solutions

 The basic challenge of the Happy Cubes puzzles is to construct a single perfect cube from the 6 pieces of a single puzzle which share the same color scheme and texture.
 A subsequent challenge to this is to fit the pieces back into the 2-dimensional frame from which they came.

-With the presence of more than one puzzle available, pieces of several different cube puzzles can be joined together to make up larger and more complex structures other than the basic 6 faced cube.
+With the presence of more than one puzzle available, pieces of several different cube puzzles can be joined to make up larger and more complex structures other than the basic 6 faced cube.
 Some structures are more difficult to construct than others and the more pieces available, the easier it is to find a solution that makes a closed shape since there are more options of pieces to choose from.
 With enough pieces, virtually any structure imaginable can be constructed.

 Two of the most popular complex structures are the 2×2×2 cube which is a perfect cube with each face made of 4 pieces (all in all, 24 pieces) and the Star structure, which is made of 6 cubes attached in a single-cube sized common centre (all in all, 30 pieces).
 Several computer applications exist to aid in the process of designing large structures and finding solutions for them automatically.